-- The fiscally viable design would result in about 60% of habitat covered by either IPHC FISS or NOAA trawl sampling in 2025 - With this coverage and observed levels of change shown in previous slides, we would expect coastwide indices of abundance to have bias of up to +/-15% following the 2025 FISS. - However, bias could be much higher in Biological Regions 3 and 4B, which would have had lower levels of sampling than the coast as a whole for two or more years following completion of the 2025 FISS.
+- The fiscally viable design would have resulted in about 60% of habitat covered by either IPHC FISS or NOAA trawl sampling in 2025 - With this coverage and observed levels of change shown in previous slides, we would have expected coastwide indices of abundance to have bias of up to +/-15% following the 2025 FISS. - However, bias could have been much higher in Biological Regions 3 and 4B, which would have had lower levels of sampling than the coast as a whole for two or more years following completion of the 2025 fiscally viable FISS design. - The design selected at SS014 reduces the bias potential in Biological Region 3 relative to the fiscally viable design: - 4/8 FISS charter regions in 3A and 3/5 in 3B will have been fished from 2024-25 (compared with 2/8 and 1/5 for the fiscally viable design).